course-dprep/Airbnb-new-year-s-eve/README.md

 **Price**: H1: New Year’s Eve influences the prices of Airbnb listings.

 The results show a P-value of <0.01 for both the complete model and the different cities separate.
 Therefore, with a significance of 0.05, the H0 can be rejected.
 Therefore, we can state that there is a significant relationship between New Year’s Eve and prices of Airbnb listings.
 The estimate of New Year's Eve is positive for the complete datasets and for the cities seperate.
 This means that we can concluded that prices will be higher during New Year's Eve.
-Moreover, it is striking that the prices of Airbnbs in Paris, London and Rome are comparable.
+Moreover, it is striking that the prices of Airbnbs in Paris, London, and Rome are comparable.
 On the other hand, prices in Amsterdam are significantly higher in the same timeperiod.

 **Bookings**: H1: New Year’s Eve influences the amount of booked Airbnbs.